15 Biggest Differences Between Netflix’s ‘One Piece’ and the Anime and Manga

 ·

-What Did the Live Action One Piece Change About the Story
+What Did The Live Action One Piece Change About The Story

 In order to squeeze the first major arc of Echiiro Oda’s pirate odyssey, One Piece, into a live-action eight-episode season, a handful of changes needed to be made to the story.
 Below we’ve gone through some of the major differences between the live-action adaptation of One Piece and its manga and anime counterparts.